Request an Appointment

 updated Mar 31, 2025

-Qigong is an ancient mind-body practice estimated to have originated in China 3000-5000 years ago.
-Qigong exercises usually involve gentle physical movements of the arms, legs and trunk coordinated with slow and relaxed breathing.
+Qigong is an ancient mind-body practice that is estimated to have originated in China 3000 to 5000 years ago.
+Qigong exercises involve gentle physical movements of the arms, legs and trunk coordinated with slow and relaxed breathing.

-There are many different types and styles of qigong practice around the world but a common theme among authentic practices is that they have long been used to improve physical health as well as encourage more peace and calm in one’s daily life.
+There are many different styles of qigong practice around the world, and a common theme among authentic practices is that they have been used to improve physical health as well as encourage more peace and calm in one’s daily life.
 Qigong is also a common practice amongst traditional martial arts practitioners.

-Tai chi is a form of qigong practice that many people have seen before, and this often looks like slow, smooth and rhythmic movements performed in group classes and often outdoors in nature.
+Tai chi is a form of qigong practice that many people are familiar with, often involving slow, smooth and rhythmic movements performed in group classes and often outdoors in nature.

-Qigong has been a personal passion of mine for many years and I have discovered specific cases in my physiotherapy practice where qigong exercises can successfully complement more traditional physiotherapy exercises such as strength training and cardiovascular exercise.
+Qigong has been a passion of mine for many years, and I have discovered specific scenarios in my physiotherapy practice where qigong exercises can successfully complement more traditional physiotherapy exercises, such as strength training and cardiovascular exercise.

 Who would benefit from qigong exercises?

 Many people stand to benefit from qigong practice as part of their rehabilitation plan.
-At Cornerstone Physiotherapy, the types of injuries and presentations that I find qigong to be a good option as part of their rehabilitation include:
+At Cornerstone Physiotherapy, the types of injuries and presentations for which I find qigong to be a good option as part of their rehabilitation include:

 • Persistent pain, e.g., chronic low back pain and neck pain